BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/tetrisWorks.gif)

 ## Researching machine learning
-After a bit of research I found a document [Here](https://melax.github.io/tetris/tetris.html) about using reinforcement learning for tetris.
-After a few hours trying to understand it I still couldn't grasp anything usefull written there so I kept looking.
-Then I found a unity package [Here](https://github.com/Unity-Technologies/ml-agents) that made using machine learning easy to use in unity. ml-agents can use 2 type of machine learning PPO(Proximal Policy Optimization) or SAC(Soft Actor Critic).
-I decided to use PPO bacause PPO is more suited for a where it has to make al lot decisions continuously.
+After a bit of research I found a document [Here](https://melax.github.io/tetris/tetris.html) about using reinforcement learning for Tetris.
+After a few hours trying to understand it I still couldn't grasp anything useful written there so I kept looking.
+Then I found a unity package [Here](https://github.com/Unity-Technologies/ml-agents) that made implementing powerful machine learning agents in unity easier.
+Ml-agents can use 2 type of machine learning PPO(Proximal Policy Optimization) or SAC(Soft Actor Critic).
+I decided to use PPO. because PPO is more suited for situations where making substantial amounts of decisions continuously is necessary.
 SAC is more suited for boardgames with a slower pace.
-I is also less stable.
+It is also less stable.

 ## implementing machine learning
 To start implementing the ai.
 I had to refactor some parts of the tetris code.
-As you might have noticed I forgot to make a gameover state.
-I also had to give some information to the the ml-agent and reward the agent for good moves.
-To fix this I added a game manager script.
+I forgot to make a game over state.
+This is necesary because the ai needs to know when to restart.
+So I added a check to see if the grid grew to tall.
+I had to give some information to the ml-agent and reward the agent for good moves.
+To fix all of the above I added a game manager script.
 The manager script now holds the grid of blocks and the grid itself is no longer static to allow more than one game to run at once (for faster learning).
 I added a score system to the game manager script.
-The manager gives all the needed information to the ml agent.
+The manager also gives all the needed information to the ml agent.

 ![](/Images/AIObservatiobs.png)

-This includes the grid of blockes and the current block.
-The game manager rewards the ml agent for "good moves" the bot gains.
-A good move is decided by the movescore.
-The movescore gets increased by 10 if the placed block does not increase the total height of the grid.
-The movescore also gets increased by 10 if the placed block does not create new holes(a empty space with a block above it).
+This includes the grid of blocks and the current block.
+The game manager rewards the ml agent for "good moves" the bot is rewarded.
+A good move is decided by the moveScore.
+The moveScore gets increased by 10 if the placed block does not increase the total height of the grid.
+The moveScore also gets increased by 10 points if the placed block does not create new holes(an empty space with a block above it).

 ![](/Images/blockReward.png)